64kramsystem/simple_scripting/README.md

 SOP is very useful for people who frequently write small scripts (eg. devops) and want to handle options parsing in a compact and automated way.

-This is an example:
+This is a definition example:

-    decode_argv(
+    result = SimpleOptParse.decode_argv(
       ['-s', '--only-scheduled-days',     'Only print scheduled days'                           ], ['-d', '--print-defaults TEMPLATE', 'Print the default activities from the named template'], 'schedule',
       '[weeks]',
-      long_help: LONG_HELP
+      long_help: 'This is the long help!
+It can span multiple lines.'
     )

-This snippet:
+which:

 - optionally accepts the `-s`/`--only-scheduled-days` switch, interpreting it as boolean,
 - optionally accepts the `-d`/`--print-defaults` switch, interpreting it as string,
 - requires the `schedule` argument,
 - optionally accepts the `weeks` argument,
 - automatically adds the `-h` and `--help` switches,
-- when the help is invoked, it prints all the options, and `LONG_HELP`,
+- prints all the options and the long help if the help is invoked,
-- if invalid parameters are passed (eg. too many), the help is printed.
+- prints the help and exits if invalid parameters are passed (eg. too many).

-it generates a result like:
+This is a sample result:

     {
       only_scheduled_days: true,